aetperf/aetperf.github.io/_posts/2020-02-13-Lunch-break,-plotting-traffic-injuries-with-datashader.md

 ## Collect the CSV files

 The coordinates can be found in the `caracteristiques_20??.csv` files.
-I did not try to scrap the web page but just gathered the urls for each year in a list:
+I did not try to scrap the web page but just gathered the urls for each year into a list:

 ```python